Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 2. Import your newsletter mailing list (if you already have one)

 Make sure your mailing list includes only subscribers who are either active customers of your business or have explicitly given you their opt-in to receive your newsletters.
-The upload of your contact list can usually be done as a CSV file or simply copying and pasting your contacts if it's a smaller list.
+Do not buy a contact list, as tempting as it may sound – it’s not only illegal, but also harmful for your campaigns’ deliverability, and your business’s credibility.
+Uploading your contact list can usually be done with a CSV file, or simply copying and pasting your contacts if it's a smaller list.

 3. Set up your newsletter sign-up form